dungaraniharsh/Banking-System/README.md

-By the software team of UOMSystemX:
+By the software team of SystemX:
           Sparagis
           Sfyrakis
           Spiridopoulou